64kramsystem/more_tricks_of_the_game_programming_gurus_cd/README.md

-# More Tricks of the Game Programming Gurus - Companion CD content
+# More Tricks of the Game Programming Gurus - Source code

-Content of the "More Tricks of the Game Programming Gurus" companion CD.
+Source code from the companion CD of the book "More Tricks of the Game-Programming Gurus".

+The CD-ROM actually contains a lot of other things, but the content strictly related to the book is just the source code (directory `source`).